JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/filter-function-with-python/index.md

 The `filter()` function offers some performance advantages:

-- It’s implemented in C and highly optimized, making its internal loop potentially more efficient than regular Python loops in terms of execution time ([^2]).
+- It’s implemented in C and highly optimized, making its internal loop potentially more efficient than regular Python loops in terms of execution time [^2].
-- It returns an iterator (a `filter` object) that yields values on demand, promoting lazy evaluation, which is more memory efficient than creating entire new collections at once.
-It’s particularly beneficial when working with larger datasets, as it doesn’t create a new list in memory but instead holds a reference to the original iterable, the function, and an index (see [^1]).
+- It returns an iterator that yields values on demand, promoting lazy evaluation, which is more memory efficient than creating entire new collections at once.
+It’s particularly beneficial when working with larger datasets, as it doesn’t create a new list in memory but instead holds a reference to the original iterable, the function, and an index [^1].

 ### Performance Comparison with Generators